rackerlabs/support-how-to/content/general/ord1-data-center-consolidation-faq.md

 ### Will service be interrupted?

 Yes.
-Rackspace will schedule a six-hour maintenance window from 23:00 to 05:00 the following morning.
+Rackspace will schedule a six-hour maintenance window from 23:00 to 05:00 on the following morning.
 We plan to return customers to service as quickly as possible within that window.
 During this time, all affected devices will be offline while they are moved from their current physical location to the new location.

 ### Are all of the devices in my environment being moved?

-For some customers only one device may be affected, and for others, it could be some or all of their devices.
+For some customers, only one device may be affected, and for others, it could be some or all of their devices.
 It is important to note that other devices within your environment that are not being physically moved could also be impacted by this maintenance, depending on the device type that is being physically moved.
 For example, if we take your firewall offline, any devices logically located behind that firewall will be inaccessible while the firewall is offline.
 We have provided your account teams with a list of devices that could be impacted by this move.
-Please reach out to your Account Manager for further information.
+Reach out to your Account Manager for further information.

 ### Will there be any IP address or Domain Name Service (DNS) changes?